Research Seminar in International Economics

 Faculty research currently in progress under the auspices of the Research Seminar includes such topics as: the future of the multilateral trading system; preferential trading arrangements; econometric analysis of trade and trade policies; international taxation, international finance, and international corporate behavior; economic reform and transition; and international political economy.

 Research results are reported initially in the form of Discussion Papers.
-For almost thirty years, these were circulated periodically to about 200 specialists in international economics and to government and international agencies and institutions.
+For almost thirty years, these were circulated periodically in hard copy to about 200 specialists in international economics and to government and international agencies and institutions.
 More recent discussion papers are available for viewing and downloading here on the World Wide Web.